-- Design the road networks based on the preliminary function of the roads, with local roads used as site access - Major volume routes shall continue through the intersections so minor road approaches are two-way stop controlled. - Consideration will be made for Arterial Road standard relaxations for Smith Creek Road. - Directional signage to identify trails and linkages should be installed. - Cycle paths shall be provided in accordance with the collector road standard. - The design of internal road network shall accommodate future storm water management facilities. - Development of appropriate roadway circulation should create opportunities for "transit friendly" development. - Additional traffic review will be competed at time of rezoning which will include, but not be limited to intersection design, turn warrants, etc. Specific consideration will be made for the Old Okanagan Highway and Reece Road intersection.
+- Design the road networks based on the preliminary function of the roads, with local roads used as site access - Major volume routes shall continue through the intersections so minor road approaches are two-way stop controlled. - Asquith Road Connection will be reviewed in conjunction with other arterial road connections - Consideration will be made for Arterial Road standard relaxations for Smith Creek Road. - Directional signage to identify trails and linkages should be installed. - Cycle paths shall be provided in accordance with the collector road standard. - The design of internal road network shall accommodate future storm water management facilities. - Development of appropriate roadway circulation should create opportunities for "transit friendly" development.

-- Construction of the Tallus Ridge Drive extension to the east will be triggered once Smith Creek has developed to 600 units unless otherwise warranted based on existing conditions and input from professional reporting. - Accesses will be in accordance with NFPA access standards.
-This will include two accesses for up to 100 units and three for over 600 units. - All roads will be designed and constructed in accordance with the City of West Kelowna's Works and Services Bylaw. - Required infrastructure and other costs related to the impacts of the development of the CDP area will be paid for by development in order to eliminate future costs to the taxpayer.
+- Additional traffic review will be competed at time of rezoning which will include, but not be limited to intersection design, turn warrants, etc. Specific consideration will be made for the Old Okanagan Highway and Reece Road intersection. - Construction of the Tallus Ridge Drive extension to the east will be triggered once Smith Creek has developed to 600 units unless otherwise warranted based on existing conditions and input from professional reporting. - Accesses will be in accordance with NFPA access standards.
+This will include two accesses for up to 100 units and three for over 600 units. - Tallus Ridge Drive connection will be advanced when and if deemed necessary by Council. - All roads will be designed and constructed in accordance with the City of West Kelowna's Works and Services Bylaw. - Required infrastructure and other costs related to the impacts of the development of the CDP area will be paid for by development in order to eliminate future costs to the taxpayer.